West End theater star: Constance Cummings in ‘Saint Joan,’ Shakespeare

 An intriguing albeit far-fetched adult-oriented effort, The Intimate Stranger starred two other Americans: Richard Basehart as a happily married executive at a British film studio and a surprisingly effective Mary Murphy as a cooly determined young woman who claims to be the executive’s lover.
 Also in the cast: Roger Livesey, Mervyn Johns, and Faith Brook.

-Cummings' participation in The Intimate Stranger was no mere coincidence.
-The liberal-minded former Hollywood actress and husband Benn W. Levy – from 1945–1950, a Labour Member of Parliament for Eton and Slough – actively supported film talent fleeing the United States' Red Scare, even offering financial assistance to several political refugees.
+Cummings’ participation in The Intimate Stranger was no mere coincidence.
+The liberal-minded former Hollywood actress and husband Benn W. Levy – from 1945–1950, a Labour Member of Parliament for the Eton and Slough Division of Buckinghamshire and, according to fellow Parliamentarian Michael Foot “the best polemicist of the post-1945 period” – actively supported film talent fleeing the United States’ Red Scare, even offering financial assistance to several political refugees.

 Driving Peter Sellers to murder

 Four years after The Intimate Stranger, Cummings was the female lead in Charles Crichton’s black comedy The Battle of the Sexes (1960), in which her stop-at-nothing American businesswoman just about drives Edinburgh kilt factory accountant Peter Sellers to murder – murder her, that is.